 Designated Federal Officer

-The Director of OTIP shall serve as the Designated Federal Officer (DFO).
+The Director of the Office of Trafficking In Persons within the Administration for Children and Families shall serve as the Designated Federal Officer (DFO).
 The Secretary shall call to order meetings of the Committee; the Secretary may delegate responsibility to call to order meetings and general administrative oversight of the Committee to the DFO.
 The DFO will attend each Committee meeting and ensure that all procedures are within applicable statutory, regulatory, and HHS General Administration Manual Directives.
-The DFO may be authorized to approve all meeting agendas, in consultation with the Committee Chair, call all of the Committee and subcommittee meetings to order, adjourn all meetings when the DFO determines adjournment to be in the public interest, and chair meetings, as delegated by the Secretary.
+The DFO may be authorized to approve all meeting agendas, in consultation with the Committee Chairperson, call all of the Committee and subcommittee meetings to order, adjourn all meetings when the DFO determines adjournment to be in the public interest, and chair meetings, as delegated by the Secretary.
 The DFO or his/her designee shall be present at all meetings of the full Committee and subcommittees.

 Estimated Number and Frequency of Meetings